SergioCoboLopez/ELN_Sergio/docs/january/index.md

 Boltzmann did not postulate the existence of atoms.
 I guess he proved they had to exist.
 The question of statistical physics was that there was no way to explain the physics of a gas using newtonian mechanics.
 This would have been a microscopic analysis of a gas.
 Instead, statistical physics offers a macroscopic explanation of its mechanics.

+I did not find a clear reference in the book I was looking at.
+But the wiki page has what I need:

+"His greatest achievements were the development of statistical mechanics, and the statistical explanation of the second law of thermodynamics.
+In 1877 he provided the current definition of entropy"

+"His greatest achievements were the development of statistical mechanics, and the statistical explanation of the second law of thermodynamics.
+In 1877 he provided the current definition of entropy"

+In other words, "Max Boltzmann developed statistical mechanics.
+Statistical mechanics describes how macroscopic observations (such as temperature and pressure) are related to microscopic parameters that fluctuate around an average.
+That, is Max Boltzmann produced the formal machinery to study systems composed of many individual particles interacting with each other"

+Pendulums are isochronous: "the period of the pendulum is approximately independent of the amplitude or width of the swing."
+"the period is independent of the mass of the bob, and proportional to the square root of the length of the pendulum."

+Alfred Lotka wanted to create the discipline of "physical biology."
+“broad application of physical principles and methods in the contemplation of biological systems” Something in common in physical chemistry and physical biology; all processes can be reduced to two types of changes: exchanges of matter and exchanges of energy.
+"when he started his project in the early 20th century, ecology barely existed as a discipline" "Ecologists normally thought in terms of entire food chains, which might have five stages, as the means of controlling populations"
+"For him, natural selection could be understood as a physical principle with the same level of generality as the laws of thermodynamics"